crowdlingo/course/src/speaking/colours.md

 ## Vocabulary

 <vocab-list>
-- stability
-  - the quality or attribute of being firm and steadfast
 - energetic
   - possessing or exerting or displaying energy
 - represent
   - take the place of or be parallel or equivalent to
+- mysterious
+  - of an obscure nature
+- stability
+  - the quality or attribute of being firm and steadfast
+- favourite
+  - appealing to the general public
+- different
+  - unlike in nature or quality or form or degree
 - confidence
   - freedom from doubt
-- suitable
-  - meant or adapted for an occasion or use
-- mysterious
-  - of an obscure nature
-- highlight
-  - move into the foreground to make more visible or prominent
-- intelligence
-  - the ability to comprehend

 <!-- blank -->